gwhiteside/rifflink/README.md

 - only handles RiffTrax season 1
 - only handles movie riffs, not tv episode riffs
 - can't create multiple symlinks for movies that contain more than one RiffTrax, e.g. "Mike Solo" and "Three Riffer"
+- no customization of output season/episode numbering format

 These will be addressed in a future update.